paulociecomp/talkfolio/user_stories.md

 [OK]  Group admin confirms a group member
 [OK]  Group founder is first member of group as a founder role [OK]  User lists groups where talk is submited

-Shows talker in talk list if it's not in talker's portfolio
+[OK]  Shows talker in talk list if it's not in talker's portfolio [OK]  User vies other talk profile

 # TALK SUBMITIONS
 Group admin rejects a talk from a talk submitter